 If you’re not sure about how much commission you’ve generated, what markets bet on, or how profitable your account is (lifetime) don’t worry, you’re not profitable yet…

-Once you meet the 3 criteria above, you will receive a delightful email informing you that your account now qualifies, congratulations!
+Once you meet the 3 bits of criteria above, you will receive a delightful email informing you that your account now qualifies, congratulations!

 You will also see the tab shown in the image at the top of this post within your website’s account section.
 This is the link to your ‘Premium Portal’.
 All the information from the qualifying points listed above will be shown, along with the week’s commission, profit and expected Betfair Premium Charge due the following Wednesday.